jorgearevalodev/ai-school-tech-writer-sub/README.md

-# AI for Developer Productivity - Project 1: Technical Writer Agent
+# AI for Developer Productivity: Technical Writer Agent

 ## Overview
 In this project, we developed a **Technical Writer Agent** to enhance developer productivity.
 The core functionality of our agent leverages Retrieval-Augmented Generation (RAG) to dynamically update and refine technical documentation.
 This innovative approach not only streamlines the documentation process but also ensures that it remains accurate, up-to-date, and contextually relevant.